Frozen shoulder: What you need to know

 Anyone experiencing stiffness in the shoulder joint should seek medical attention sooner rather than later to prevent permanent stiffness.

-Harvard Medical School suggests the following exercises for relieving a frozen shoulder.
+Harvard Medical School suggest the following exercises for relieving a frozen shoulder.

 Stand with the shoulders relaxed.
 Lean forward with the hand of the unaffected arm resting on a table.
 Let the affected arm hang down vertically and swing in a small circle, around 1 foot in diameter.
 Increase the diameter over several days, as you gain strength.